 It is generally believed that sheath cleaning helps to lower the risk of infection and make a horse more comfortable.

 However, studies show that cleaning can also encourage bacterial growth, especially when done frequently.
 This is because when you clean a horse sheath, you remove smegma.
 This smegma has been found to contain proteins that inhibit the growth of harmful bacteria.

-Besides preventing bacterial growth, smegma also helps to lubricate the penis.
+Besides preventing bacterial growth, smegma also helps to lubricate the private part.